 The day of thanks seems to be for all sorts of reasons – but mainly it seems to be a thank you for the harvest.
 The first Thanksgiving is thought to have been held in Plymouth, Massachusetts, in 1621.
 In any case, the holiday is closely associated with the Pilgrim fathers who sailed across the Atlantic Ocean from Europe and settled in New England.
 According to some stories, at the first celebration, the Pilgrims were partly giving thanks to the local Indians who had helped them survive their first year living in the New World.
 They sat down together to a feast in celebration of the harvest.
 20 years later, the settlers gave thanks and prayers for a very different reason – for a successful raid against the Indians.

 By 1777 the Americans were celebrating a victory against us, the British!
 President George Washington declared Thursday, the 19th of February, a National Day of Thanksgiving.
 His proclamation stated that it is “our duty as a people, with devout reverence and affectionate gratitude, to acknowledge our many and great obligations to Almighty God.”

 By this time, nobody was giving thanks to the Indians – as the fighting and violence between the settlers and the natives was extreme.

 Sarah Josepha Hale was a poet, novelist and editor from New England who campaigned for women’s education.
 But she is best known for writing a nursery rhyme which is famous the world over.
 It is based on a true story.
-The really mary was a little girl called Mary Tyler who grew up in Sterling Massachusetts, in New England.
+The real Mary was a little girl called Mary Tyler who grew up in Sterling Massachusetts, in New England.
 One day her brother persuaded her to take the lamb to school, and there was quite a commotion.
-So here is the very sweet poem.
+So here is the very sweet poem –

 Mary had a little lamb,